-Flagstaff is designated as a Bronze-level community due to the city's commitment to improving walking through comprehensive evaluation, education of children and staff, and promotional activities.
+Flagstaff is designated as a Bronze-level community due to the city's commitment to improving walking through evaluation, child pedestrian education, and promotional activities.
 Highlights of Flagstaff's application include:

 - Flagstaff demonstrates its commitment to being a Walk Friendly Community through its staff attention to pedestrian issues.
-The City has a bicycle and pedestrian coordinator, an active pedestrian advocacy group, and a Pedestrian Advisory Committee.
+The city has a bicycle and pedestrian coordinator, an active pedestrian advocacy group, and a Pedestrian Advisory Committee.

-- Flagstaff Walks! is a weeklong event organized by the Pedestrian Advisory Committee and dedicated to celebrating Flagstaff’s walkable nature and raising awareness of walkability issues.
-Activities include Safe Routes to School Workshops and Walkability Audits, guided walks, and promotional events, all culminating in International Walk to School Day.
+- Flagstaff Walks! is an annual event organized by the Pedestrian Advisory Committee and dedicated to celebrating Flagstaff’s walkable environment and raising awareness of walkability issues.
+Activities include Park(ing) Day, Crossing Guard Appreciation Day, International Walk to School Day, guided walks, and educational events like one focused on the science of visibility and reflectivity.